Skip to content

 What size should a DTF transfer be for a standard t-shirt?

-A standard full-front DTF transfer for adult t-shirts is typically 10–12 inches wide by 10–14 inches tall.
-Left chest logos are usually 3.5–4 inches square.
-Always measure the garment and refer to a DTF sizing chart before pressing.
+A standard full-front DTF transfer for adult t-shirts is typically 10-12 inches wide by 10-14 inches tall.
+Left chest logos are usually 3.5-4 inches square.
+Operators should always measure the garment and refer to a DTF sizing chart before pressing.

 Yes.
 Free tools like Canva, GIMP, and Inkscape can all produce DTF-ready artwork.
-Export your design as a 300 DPI PNG with a transparent background, and it is ready for DTF printing or to upload to a transfer supplier.
+Exporting the design as a 300 DPI PNG with a transparent background is sufficient for DTF printing or for upload to a transfer supplier.

 What is a DTF gang sheet?